PHP Security & Best Practices (Security & Performance)

 9: Store Hashed Passwords

 One practice that every application follows already is storing hashed passwords.
-Even the database gets compromised the hashed passwords will be much harder to reverse than plain texts.
+Even if the database gets compromised, the hashed passwords will be much harder to reverse than plain text.
 Always use password_hash() and password_verify() for user passwords.

 $hash = password_hash($password, PASSWORD_DEFAULT);